vivid-planet/comet/docs/docs/deployment/index.md

 We provide [Helm](https://helm.sh/) Charts, which are available on [GitHub](https://github.com/vivid-planet/comet-charts), for easy deployment.

-### Serverless
+### Hosting without Kubernetes

-Comet Applications can also be deployed to serverless container platforms like [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps) or [Digital Ocean App Platform](https://docs.digitalocean.com/products/app-platform/).
+Comet applications can also be deployed without Kubernetes.
+Two options are serverless container platforms (e.g., [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps) or [Digital Ocean App Platform](https://docs.digitalocean.com/products/app-platform/)) or Docker Compose.

-It's important to note that deploying to a serverless platform comes with its own set of limitations.
-For instance, you won't be able to use the [CronJobModule](../cron-jobs/index.md) and the KubernetesModule in this setup.
+It’s important to note that deploying without Kubernetes comes with its own set of limitations.
+You won’t be able to use the `KubernetesModule`.
+Additionally, [CronJobs](../cron-jobs/index.md) must be handled differently and might require an external service.
+Consequently, you won’t be able to use the `CronJobModule`.

+#### Serverless

+Serverless container platforms are a good option for those who want to deploy Comet applications without the complexity of Kubernetes.
+They are usually cheaper than Kubernetes and provide automatic scaling.
+An example deployment for the Digital Ocean App Platform can be found [here](https://github.com/vivid-planet/comet-starter/tree/main/.digitalocean).

-### Docker Compose
+#### Docker Compose

 For those with budget constraints, Docker Compose can be a viable option for deploying Comet applications.